miwermi/kickstarter-analysis/README.md

 ### Purpose

 With an in-depth analysis of global kickstarter campaign data, I hope to generate recommendations that will help the client make decisions about how to manage both her campaign and plan her kickstarter goals, and to launch from an informed viewpoint.
-The analytics provided in this report should make it possible for my client to leverage analysis insights to improve the probability of a successesful campaign and ensure its meeting - and hopefully surpassing - fundraising goals.
+The analytics provided in this report should make it possible for my client to leverage analysis insights to improve the probability of a successful campaign and ensure its meeting - and hopefully surpassing - fundraising goals.

 ## Analysis and Challenges

-For this analysis, data sorting began with adding conditional visuals to the outcomes column, designating successful campaigns (campaigns that reached their goal and were funded) in green, unsucessful campaigns in red, campaigns that are still ongoing (live) in blue, and canceled campaigns in yellow.
+For this analysis, data sorting began with adding conditional visuals to the Outcomes column, designating successful campaigns (campaigns that reached their goal and were funded) in green, unsuccessful campaigns in red, campaigns that are still ongoing (live) in blue, and canceled campaigns in yellow.
 This is visible in the column labeled "Outcomes" of the main "Kickstarter" worksheet.

 By adding a pivot table and with these four outcomes as columns, the view of the data is further simplified and highlights the fact that, in the US, the category of "theater" (the category our client's kickstarter falls into, with subcategory "play") has one of the highest success rates with this type of fundraising.